What negotiation strategies work best to lower costs when you import custom metal parts from Vietnam?

 Tooling Negotiation Scenarios

-Suppliers are more open to flexible tooling terms when they see commitment, not just price pressure 4.
+Suppliers are more open to flexible tooling terms when they see commitment, not just price pressure — a negotiation concept from CIPS supplier collaboration framework 4.

 Does bundling multiple parts help cut price?